tidalmigrations/tidalmigrations.github.io/pages/tidal tools/machine_stats.md

 | tidal sync servers
 ```

-If you plan on using this approach, remember to log into `tidal tools` with `tidal login`.
+If you plan on using this approach, remember to save your password locally using `tidal config set tidal.password 'your-password'`.

 We recommend you run your script from the `machine_stats\windows` directory to ensure everything is working correctly.
 If this works, navigate to a different directory and run the script again, to ensure you have the paths set correctly.
 If this works, you should be ready to invoke the script using a scheduled task.